nigelpjames/voronred300b/README.md

 * Added FCOB 24v 480 LED's/metre PWM chamber LEDs (10W per metre)
 * Fixed issue with mymakeklipper.sh mcu config overrides for compiling and installing raspberry pi and Spider MCU's
-* Added myrestoregit.sh helper script to automste restoration of klipper_config repository and moonraker database from GIT backup
+* Added myrestoregit.sh helper script to automate restoration of klipper_config repository and moonraker database from GIT backup
-* Rebuild and install klipper, fluid on clean buster 32bit image (bullseye still has rPi camera issues with new cameralib setup)
+* Rebuild and install klipper/fluid on clean buster 32bit image (bullseye still has rPi camera issues with new cameralib setup)
 * Klipper build/make script and configurations for updating and flashing RP [Input Shaper] and Spider MCU's (scripts/mymakeklipper.sh)
 * New macro and helper script to process input shaper data files and generate X & Y graphs to klippy_config directory for review and download (INPUT_SHAPER & scripts/myinputshaper.sh)
 * Created hard link to external moonraker database in local ~/klippy_config repository to include in GITHUB backup <br>